leanhanc/battle-of-the-meta-frameworks/readme.md

 ## Technical details

-- I will be using SSR in order to make a better comparison of the sites.
+- I will use SSR in all cases because it is the rendering pattern supported by all frameworks, enabling easier and fairer comparisons.
-- All sites will be deployed on Netlify since using Vercel for example would probably give an edge to Next.
+- All sites will be deployed on a DigitalOcean Droplet to even the playing field.
+This setup also enables the use of React 18 streaming server components, which will be utilized when loading data from external sources.
 - Only frameworks that support React will be tested.
 Nuxt (Vue) and Svelte-Kit (Svelte) might be added in the future."

 ## Disclaimer